Who to contact

 The Daycare Subsidy (DS) Program, which is administered by Income Assistance, may provide families with a partial subsidy based on a territory-wide needs test.
 Parents must be attending school or work outside the home to be eligible for a subsidy or have a child with a disability for whom child care is recommended by a recognised health care professional.

-Fee subsidies can be used in both regulated and unregulated child care settings.
+Fee subsidies can be used in both regulated and unregulated child care settings as well as full and part-time spots.
 Subsidies are paid directly to regulated service providers on behalf of families.
 For unregulated care, the subsidy is paid to the parent based on an invoice signed by the child care provider.
 An unregulated provider may be a relative of the child being subsidized.

 Please contact your community Income Assistance Worker or local licensed childcare centre to receive the Daycare Subsidy application form.